Sports news feed: Goretzka labels AfD a 'disgrace,' Leverkusen twins to retire | DW | 21.12.2020

 He added on Twitter: "We have to be the ones who make sure that such a thing never happens again."

-Goretzka, who co-launched the "We Kick Corona" fundraising initiative earlier in the pandemic, said that he has received abuse from AfD supporters for his public stance, but insists that, "if anything, hateful comments will just make me position myself even clearer."
+Goretzka, who co-launched the "We Kick Corona" fundraising initiative earlier in the pandemic, said that he has received abuse from AfD supporters for his public stance, but insists that, "if anything, hateful comments will just make me position myself even more clearly."

 Bayer Leverkusen twins Lars and Sven Bender will hang up their boots at the end of the season, the club announced on Monday.